Ed Miliband accuses PM of 'smears' over Co-op's Flowers

 "The Conservative Party is just trying to throw around wild allegations," said Mr Miliband.

-"What the inquiry needs to be looking at is the regulatory failings."'Driven to wall'
+"What the inquiry needs to be looking at is the regulatory failings."

 Mr Flowers apologised after a video on the Mail on Sunday website showed him handing over £300 in a car, apparently to buy cocaine.

 - Mr Flowers resigned as a Labour councillor in Bradford in 2011 after "inappropriate but not illegal adult content" was found on his computer

 - He resigned from running drugs charity Lifeline in 2004 after allegedly lodging false expenses claims.
 According to Thursday's Daily Mail, the figure involved was £150,000.
 The Charity Commission said it had received a complaint at the time but had no evidence Mr Flowers "acted in bad faith or fraudulently"